sonorangirl/web-development-guide/log.md

 * To observe closure, a function must be transported outside of its lexical scope, while retaining references to it's original lexical scope
 * Modules must have an outer wrapping function that gets invoked, which creates a module instance, and they also must return 1 or more inner functions that have closure over the inner private scope
 * ES6 modules must be defined in seperate files, 1 module per file
-* The contents of each file are trated as if they are enclosed in scope closure
+* The contents of each file are treated as if they are enclosed in scope closure

 **Link(s) to work**:
 * [exercise 2 from Kyle Simspson lecture on YDKJS](https://github.com/sonorangirl/web-development-guide/tree/master/You-Dont-Know-JS/Scope%26Closures/exercise-2)